guelowrd/fruity-lib/README.md

 }
 ```

-Credit to @critesjosh for the public Noir library demo (https://github.com/critesjosh/noir-lib-demo).
+Credit to @critesjosh for [the public Noir library demo](https://github.com/critesjosh/noir-lib-demo).